Muhayyuddin/MyBlog/posts/CICD/post3_Docker_basics.md

 2. CMake
 3. Eigen library

-We will write the docker image that will use the required operation system as base image.
+We will write the docker image that will use the required operation system (ubuntu) as base image.
 It will install all the required dependencies, Copy the code, build it and finally run the executable.

 The docker image is given below.